zeerd/dokuwiki-authorlist/README.md

-dokuwiki-authors
+dokuwiki-authorlist

 ===================

-authors plugin for dokuwiki
+authorlist plugin for dokuwiki